 Autumn seasons (October to November):

 Autumn seasons marked as the perfect seasons for trekking in the Himalayan region.
-These seasons are considered best because of its modest temperature with sunny and warm weather favoring the trekker to capture stunning views.
-On the lower portion of the Camp, the weather is generally friendly with an average day temperature of 15 degrees Celsius and night temperatures remain above the freezing.
+These seasons are considering the best because of its modest temperature.
+With sunny and warm weather favoring the trekker to capture stunning views.
+On the lower portion of the Camp, the weather is generally friendly with an average daily temperature of 15 degrees Celsius and night temperatures remain above the freezing.

 Passing through the beautiful lush forest of rhododendron, alpine, bamboo, and other trees is what it feels like heaven.
 Because of the favorable weather, this is the busiest period.
 As this season is pre-winter seasons, you need to be well-prepared for the upcoming cold.
 Hence take enough warm clothes with yourself.